Local Santa Barbara Bubbles

 Pét-nat is short for pétillant naturel, or natural bubbles, and is the oldest (and easiest) way to make sparkling wine.
 If differs from traditional Champagne production in that the wine is bottled before the fermentation is complete (so only 1 fermentation happens, partially in the bottle), no sugar or yeast is added for a second fermentation, and it’s usually unfiltered, and can be made from a multitude of grape varieties.
 It also takes a much shorter time than the traditional method, meaning more winemakers can get in on the bubbly action.
 Pét-nat’s bubbles typically don’t last as long as traditional sparkling wine, and the flavors can be all over the map, instead of the classic style and flavor profile you get from the méthode traditionnelle.

-Find more Santa Barbara County bubbles on our local sparkling wine map, and celebrate Spring in Los Olivos: pop some local bottles!
+Find more Santa Barbara County bubbles on our local sparkling wine map, and celebrate any season in Los Olivos: pop some local bottles!

 This is Fess Parker’s all bubbly, all the time tasting room with three different sparklers on their tasting menu (it’s only open Friday – Monday only).